haleyjung/haleyjung/README.md

 </h3>

 - 🌐 The beginning of my fascination with coding goes back to 2006, when I used Dreamweaver to create a database of sharks
-- 🎨 While attending an art university in Chicago, I contributed to the development of a library website housing over 10k collections
+- 🎨 While at an art university in Chicago, I contributed to the development of a library website housing over 10k collections
 - 🎥 As a curator for an exhibition in New York, I developed a website with Twitch API to livestream the opening night

 <h3>